Zaporizhzhia: Names and etymology

 The name Zaporizhzhia refers to the position of the city: "beyond the rapids"—downstream or south of the Dnieper Rapids.
 These were previously an impediment to navigation and the site of important portages.
 In 1932, the rapids were flooded to become part of the reservoir of the Dnieper Hydroelectric Station.

 Before 1921, the city was called Aleksandrovsk (or Oleksandrivsk), named after the original fortress that formed a part of the Dnieper Defence Line of the Russian Empire.

 History

 Zaporizhzhia was founded in 1770, when the Aleksandrovskaya (Александровская) Fortress was built as a part of the Dnieper Defence Line, to protect the southern territories of the Russian Empire from Crimean Tatar invasions.
-Following the Treaty of Küçük Kaynarca in 1775, the southern lands of the Russian Plain and the Crimean peninsula were absorbed into the Russian Empire.
+Following the Treaty of Küçük Kaynarca in 1775, the southern lands of the East European Plain and the Crimean peninsula were absorbed into the Russian Empire.
 The Aleksandrovskaya Fortress then lost its military significance, and became a small rural town, which from 1806 to around 1930 was called Alexandrovsk.